PickYourOwn.org

 Use a large sieve or colander to remove as much water as possible.
 I usually let them sit for about 10 minutes in the colander.

-Step 4 - Spread the strawberries in a pan
+Step 4 - Cut the leaves (hulls) off the strawberries

-Step 5 - Put them in the freezer
+Step 5 - Put them a freezer bag

 I love the FoodSavers (see this page for more information) with their vacuum sealing!
 I am not paid by them, but these things really work.
-If you don't have one, ziploc bags work, too, but it is hard to get as much air out of the bags. remove the air to prevent drying and freezer burn.
-On the left is the bag with frozen berries before vacuum sealing, and to the right is the same bag after vacuum sealing.
+If you don't have one, ziploc bags work, too, but it is hard to get as much air out of the bags.
+Remove the air to prevent drying and freezer burn. .

 A tip for a low budget vacuum sealer: